Frontier Academy Workshops

 In this fast-paced, interactive workshop, we will teach you many techniques that when brought together create a superior customer service experience.

 Dynamic leadership is about creating a compelling and inclusive vision that lasts beyond quarterly goals and gives your team clarity in times of uncertainty.
 To that end, this workshop teaches leaders how to paint a picture that’s both concrete and inspirational, then effectively communicate their vision throughout the organization so that it gets buy-in and is consistently reinforced.
 But communicating the vision isn’t enough.
 To support execution, we equip leaders with tools to create strong team dynamics and set clear goals that keep individuals motivated and accountable.

 Effective communication is a hallmark of all successful businesses.
-However, many of us aren’t comfortable (or confident) in our ability to communicate because we never learned the basics or we’re fearful of the backlash that we perceive will come from speaking up.
+However, many of us aren't comfortable (or confident) in our ability to communicate, because we never learned the basics or we're fearful of the backlash that we predict will come from speaking up.
 Others of us may think our way of communicating works just fine, unaware our skills could be improved.

 This workshop is designed to give you a crash course in communicating using all mediums available, choosing the right medium for the right message, and connecting with and motivating your audience.
-We also help you with some of the trickier forms of communication, like offering accurate feedback, listening to and diffusing conflict, and getting buy-in.
+In addition to the basics, we also help you with some of the trickier forms of communication, like understanding your own emotional reactions, filtering your biases, offering constructive feedback, and diffusing conflict.

 From first impressions to lasting business relationships, personal presence plays a major role in your success.
 Whether you are negotiating an agreement, closing a deal or wowing your audience with a powerful presentation, the way you present yourself can make all the difference.